metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 The Warden table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

+[Note that you do not need to prepare spells?]

 The power of your spells comes from the strength of your soul, and whenever you cast a spell, you consume some of that life-force.
 When you attempt to cast a spell, you first take 1d4 of damage.
 This damage does not interup your concentration.

 #### Spellcasting Ability